 Plausible IPCC scenarios require intentional climate intervention to stay below 1.5/2 degrees C, and geoengineering research may commence soon.
 Responsible research should simultaneously develop governance capacity.
-This session will discuss what such responsible research will require: international responsibilities, dealing with risk perception and public engagement, systematic research agendas and reliable institutional design.
+This session will discuss what such responsible research will require: Activities to allow legitimate decision making, enabling reliable research, and control over experimentation.

 Dr. Long was chair of the Task Force on Geoengineering for the Bipartisan Policy Center and chairman of the California Council on Science and Technology’s California’s Energy Future committee.
 She serves on the board of directors for the Clean Air Task Force, the Center for Sustainable Shale Development, the Bay Area Air Quality Management District Advisory Board, the Forum for Climate Engineering Assessment Advisory Board, and the Center for Carbon Removal Advisory Board.

 Dr. Long recently retired from Lawrence Livermore National Laboratory where she was the Principal Associate Director at Large, Fellow in the LLNL Center for Global Strategic Research and the Associate Director for Energy and Environment.
 She is currently a senior contributing scientist for the Environmental Defense Fund and was the Dean of the Mackay School of Mines, University of Nevada, Reno and Department Chair for the Energy Resources Technology and the Environmental Research Departments at Lawrence Berkeley National Lab.